aetperf/aetperf.github.io/_posts/WP_2022-05-16-Reading-a-SQL-table-by-chunks-with-Pandas.md

-# Reading a SQL table by chunks with Pandas

 In this short Python notebook, we want to load a table from a relational database and write it into a CSV file.
 In order to that, we temporarily store the data into a Pandas dataframe.
 Pandas is used to load the data with `read_sql()` and later to write the CSV file with `to_csv()`.
 However, we have two constraints here:

 - we do not want to load the full table in memory.
 Indeed, Pandas is usually allocating a lot more memory than the table data size.
 That may be a problem if the table is rather large.